-Homework: Homework will normally be assigned weekly (as indicated on the homework page) at the end of class each Wednesday.
-Homework solution will normally be discussed during the Lab hours on Wednesdays.
+Homework: Homework will normally be assigned (as indicated on the homework page) at the end of class each Monday (due on Thursday) and Thursday (due on Monday).
 Unexcused late homework will not be accepted.
+The TA will grade only the even-numbered problems, and credit will be assigned for doing the even problems.
 The final homework average will be computed after dropping the two lowest grades.

 Examinations: Examinations will be closed book and closed notes.
-However students will be permitted to bring one 81/2 by 11 inch sheet of notes (both sides) to the midterm exam and two to the final exam.
+However students will be permitted to bring one 8.5 by 11 inch sheet of notes (both sides) to the midterm exam and two to the final exam.
 The final exam will be cumulative, but weighted towards the materials covered after the midterm.
-You may bring calculators to all exams, in addition to pen/pencil and scratch papers.
+You must bring calculators to all exams.

-Asking questions: If you have questions about lectures, homework assignments, exams, procedures or any other aspect of the course please log onto http://courses.ncsu.edu/, follow the links to "ST" and "ST521" and click on "Message Board".
+Asking questions: If you have questions about lectures, homework assignments, exams, procedures or any other aspect of the course please log onto http://courses.ncsu.edu/ , follow the links to "ST" and "ST372" and click on "Message Board".
 Then click on "Post New Topic", enter your question in the Message box, and click on "Submit Message".
 You will receive a response from me or another student.
 Everyone in the class will be able see your question and the response.

-Anonymous mail: If you wish to send me an anonymous suggestion or reminder, click here.
+Anonymous mail: If you wish to send me an anonymous suggestion or reminder, send email to email@example.com.
 The system will remove mail headers, but you must remember to remove your signature and other identifying information.

 Grading System: Final grade will be based on: